Flag of Arkansas: History

+The first mention of a state flag was in 1890.
+In Little Rock, a local Temperance chapter was planning a large children's parade in the city.
+They ordered that the kids carry 2 flags, the American flag and a "State Banner".
+The banner's design was not described and it is unknown when it was made.

+In 1910, members of The Arkansas Federation of Women's Club came together to make a state flag for the National Convention of the American Federation of Women's Clubs in Cincinnati.
+According to Stan Harley, the flag was inspired by the regimental flags used during the Civil War, especially the 6th Arkansas Infantry Regiment.
+The flag contained a thin white border that surrounded a blue field with the state seal in the center.
+It was made by Mrs. John Ike Moore.
+After the Convention was over, they went to the Old State House and tried to present it but were unsuccessful.

 In 1912, the Pine Bluff Chapter of the Daughters of the American Revolution decided to present the newly commissioned battleship USS Arkansas with an official state flag.
 The chapter contacted Arkansas secretary of state Earle E. Hodges requesting information on how to obtain the state's flag.
-Hodges then informed the chapter that in fact no such state flag existed.
+Hodges then informed the chapter that no such state flag existed.
 With Hodge's support, the Pine Bluff Chapter began a statewide contest to design a new state flag.
-A committee was appointed, and it asked for designs to be submitted for consideration.
+A committee was appointed, and it asked for designs to be submitted for consideration, with 65 entries being submitted in total.
 Hocker's design was "a rectangular field of red, on which is placed a large white diamond, bordered by a wide band of blue.
 Across the diamond is the word 'ARKANSAS'," (placed there by request of the committee) "and the blue stars, one above, two below the word.
 On the blue band are placed 25 white stars."
-This flag was adopted by the Arkansas legislature on February 26, 1913.

 In 1923, the legislature added a fourth star, representing the Confederate States.
 This fourth star was originally placed so that there were two stars above the state name and two below; this was to include the Confederate States alongside France, Spain, and the United States.
 Since this disturbed the other two meanings of the original three stars, the legislature corrected this in 1924 by placing the fourth star above "ARKANSAS" and the original three stars below it, as it is today.
 The 1924 design was confirmed as law in 1987 by Act 116, signed by Governor Bill Clinton.

 In 2011, Act 1205 (formerly House Bill 1546) was signed by Governor Mike Beebe, adding some more details to the flag.
-In the terms of colors, the red and blue used on the Flag of Arkansas are Old Glory Red and Old Glory Blue.
-The Act also stated that flags purchased by the Secretary of State must be manufactured in the United States.
+In the terms of colors, the red and blue used on the flag of Arkansas are Old Glory Red and Old Glory Blue.
+The Act also stated that flags purchased by the secretary of state must be manufactured in the United States.

-In 2018, the original 1913 Arkansas State flag and a 1923 version both underwent an estimated $20,000 in restoration cost.
+In 2018, the original 1913 Arkansas state flag and a 1923 version both underwent an estimated $20,000 in restoration cost.